RevolutionTech/hummingbird/README.md

 Once Hummingbird has been configured and the server is running, then the network manager and media player can be activated by hitting the URL: `/init_hummingbird`.
 This will generate a persistent instance if the network manager and media player, so you will not want to do this multiple times while the server is running.

+The server will then make a `sudo` call to `tcpdump`, so the server will then be hanging waiting for you to type in the password for sudo in the terminal window that you ran `runserver` in.

-While Hummingbird is running, the network interface may be unable to connect to the router.
+Note that while Hummingbird is running, the network interface may be unable to connect to the router.
 This could mean that *you will not be able to connect to the Internet*.
 Once you are done using Hummingbird, you may have to turn your Wifi off and back on again to resume normal operation.

 ## Improve Hummingbird